 Domaine l’Abbe Dine owns 4 hectares of vines in the Chateauneuf du Pape appellation that are planted for the production of red wine grapes.
 The estates uses only organic farming techniques.
 Domaine l’Abbe Dine produces 1 Chateauneuf du Pape Rouge wine.

-Serving and Decanting Domaine l’Abbe Dine with Wine, Food Pairing Tips
+Serving Domaine l’Abbe Dine with Wine, Food Pairing Tips

 Domaine l’Abbe Dine also produces red and white wine from 14 hectares of vines they own in the Cotes du Rhone appellation.
 They also make a rose’, Vin de Pays de Vacluse

 11 Vintages 25,950 Views Sort by Vintage-Rating